 - Download the Start-Up Guide, written by Allie Phillips, that outlines how to transform your shelter to house family pets on-site.

-- Learn more about RedRover’s Domestic Violence Safe Housing grants, which help fund start-up costs for on-site pet housing projects.
+- Learn more about RedRover’s Domestic Violence Safe Housing grants, which fund start-up costs for domestic violence shelters seeking create a program to allow families and pets to escape abuse together.

 - The Domestic Violence Resource Library is a comprehensive list of all kinds of domestic violence resources divided by location, audience, and type.